evTransFER: A Transfer Learning Framework for Event-based Facial Expression Recognition: Experimental Setup

 \subsection{Learned encoder from face image reconstruction}

-As described in Section \ref{sec:methodology-encoded}, we train the face reconstruction system and extract its encoder using event sequences from the e-CK+ dataset and the respective frames from CK+.
-Table \ref{tab:cgan2} gives the architecture and training parameters of the event-based facial frame reconstruction method.
-Other training parameters are as follows: the system is trained for 100 Epochs, using an Adam optimizer with a learning rate of 0.0002 and a Binary Cross-entropy as loss function.
+As described in Section~\ref{sec:methodology-encoded}, we trained the face reconstruction system and extracted its encoder using paired frame–event data from both the e-CK+ and NEFER datasets.
+For e-CK+, the reconstruction network was trained on the emulated event sequence and the corresponding CK+ frames.
+For NEFER, raw event sequences were aligned with the GoPro RGB frames provided by the dataset (only the detected face regions were used).
+This training setup allows the encoder to learn spatiotemporal facial dynamics from both synthetic and real neuromorphic data.

-As our goal is not reconstruction, we do not quantitatively evaluate the performance of the reconstruction, but we observe that from 50 epochs, reasonably good qualitative results are obtained.
-In the reconstruction results in Fig. \ref{fig:results-face-reconstruction}, we can observe the TIE representation (the input, left column), the reconstruction results (middle column), and the original frame (right column).
-These reconstruction results indicate two things: the TIE representation has enough information to allow the reconstruction, and the obtained encoder might extract a good set of features to represent the expression (as the encoder can reconstruct the expression with good quality).
+Table~\ref{tab:cgan2} summarizes the architecture and training parameters of the event-based facial frame reconstruction model.
+The system is trained for 100~epochs using the Adam optimizer with a learning rate of 0.0002 and a binary cross-entropy loss.